mantidproject/mantid/docs/source/algorithms/DiscusMultipleScatteringCorrection-v1.rst

 Support for sample environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The calculation can include scattering from the sample environment (eg can) in the Monte Carlo simulation.
+The calculation can include scattering from the sample environment (e.g. can) in the Monte Carlo simulation.
 The term "segment" has previously been used to refer to a straight neutron path between two scattering events.
 For the purpose of this description the term "link" will be used to refer to a subsection of a segment that lies within a single material.

-The modified calculation is illustrated here with an example of a sample contained in a can where a track may contain three different links (can then sample then can).
+The modified calculation is illustrated here with an example of a sample contained in a can where a track may contain three different links (can, then sample, then can).
 If the selected scatter point occurs somewhere in the third link, the quantity :math:`t_i` is redefined as:

 .. math::